What does Gita say about eating meat?

 Hinduism does not require a vegetarian diet, but some Hindus avoid eating meat because it minimizes hurting other life forms.
 Vegetarianism is considered satvic, that is purifying the body and mind lifestyle in some Hindu texts.

-READ ALSO: How do I deal with a difficult boyfriend?
+READ ALSO: How do I get rid of malware pop-ups?

 What is the Bhagavad-Gita saying about food?